 From Survey > Set CTAs, you can add rules which will trigger CTAs when a question is answered in a certain way.
 (The screenshot above shows how to trigger a CTA if the respondent answers 0 to 6 on the NPS question.)
 For NPS surveys, we typically recommend setting up CTAs for promoters (9-10), passives (7-8), and detractors (< 6).

-You can Set CTAs for the following Survey question types: NPS, multiple choice, drop down, and matrix.
+Note: You can Set CTAs only for the following Survey question types: NPS, multiple choice, drop down, and matrix.

 Add Advanced Logic to filter based on Account, Contact and/or Customer data points.
 By default, logic will be AND use Advanced Logic section to properly set conditions.
 In the Action section, the default will be to create a CTA.
 Click Save and continue to add as many rules as needed.